SUMMARY

 Location : Alsisar

-The semi-arid village of Alsisar is full of legendary stories with its many hand-painted havelis.
-This morning, join your leader on a walk around the village to discovery these beautiful and ornately decorated buildings, and perhaps say hello to some of the local residents along the way.
-The rest of the afternoon is yours to explore this peaceful town or enjoy your splendid accommodation, the Alsisar Mahal, built in the 17th century.
-With its grand courtyards, colourful dining arcades and heritage rooms it will certainly be a highlight of your trip.
+The semi-arid village of Alsisar is full of legends and stories and this morning, you’ll join your leader on a walk around the village to discover some of the beautiful and ornately decorated buildings.
+Aay hello to some of the locals along the way.
+Then, the rest of the afternoon is free to explore this peaceful town or enjoy your accommodation – you'll stay at the Alsisar Mahal, built in the 17th century!
+With its grand courtyards, colourful dining arcades and heritage rooms, it will certainly be a highlight of your trip.
 And the kids will love the pool!

 Day :9